Boycott-tainted Poll Win Gives Maduro Total Control In Venezuela - UrduPoint

 Maduro sidelined the body in 2017 by creating an all-powerful Constituent Assembly stacked with his supporters.
 The Supreme Court meanwhile declared legislation passed by the National Assembly null and void.

-Crippling crisis - The election, contested by about 14,000 candidates from more than 100 parties, comes with the country in a deep political and economic crisis -- suffocated by runaway inflation, paralyzed in endless queues for petrol, lacking water and gas supplies, and afflicted by sudden power cuts.
+- Crippling crisis - The election, contested by about 14,000 candidates from more than 100 parties, came with the country in a deep political and economic crisis -- suffocated by runaway inflation, paralyzed in endless queues for petrol, lacking water and gas supplies, and afflicted by power cuts.

 Since November 2019, inflation has reached 4,000 percent.